In This Article

 The Mortgage Task Assignment Problem

-Handoff delays.
-When a file moves from processing to underwriting, someone has to notice, reassign, and communicate.
-That gap between completion and reassignment averages 4 to 8 hours in companies without automation.
-Over a 30-day loan cycle, those handoff gaps add up to 2 to 3 days of dead time.
+Quality drops on the overloaded side.
+Time gets wasted on the underloaded side.
+When a file moves from processing to underwriting, the gap between completion and reassignment averages 4 to 8 hours.
+Over a 30-day loan cycle, those handoff gaps add up to 2 to 3 days of dead time per file.

-No audit trail for assignments.
+The third problem is invisible until an examiner finds it: no audit trail for assignments.
 When a compliance examiner asks why a specific underwriter reviewed a specific file, you need a documented answer.
 Manual assignment creates no record.
 Automated assignment in Teams creates a timestamped, searchable log of every routing decision.

 Four Teams Agent Types for Mortgage Operations